Mause/mause.github.com/cv/resume.1.md

       - Contracting work for Dutch non-profit
       - Various pieces of work on database core
       - Maintaining open source database clients for Java, NodeJS, and Python
-      - Maintaining a external wrapping library for a popular ORM framework (SQLAlchemy) for DuckDB
+      - Maintaining an external wrapping library for a popular ORM framework (SQLAlchemy) for DuckDB

 ### Previous employment
  * Bankwest &#124; November 21st 2016 - August 2022